gvwilson/thirdbit/src/fiction/iffy/1/index.md

 Drilling holes wasn't hard—she'd mastered that long ago.
 The hard part was drilling them in the right place.
-After examining and discarding half a dozen pieces of scrap, she found one bent enough to be a challenge.
+After examining and discarding half a dozen pieces of scrap, she found one that was bent enough to be a challenge.

 The first hole only took a minute.
 It then took her another fifteen minutes to measure,